Contact

 2021 – 2022

 Andrea McIntosh is a proud member of Fisher River Cree Nation and currently an Intern Architect at Farrow Partners located in Toronto, ON.
 She is interested in the coexistence and mutual flourishing of architectural, neuroscientific and indigenous perspectives of health and well-being.
-Andrea provided research support for the Gendered Design in Steam (GDS) Project, and teaching support for Assoc.
+Andrea provided research support for the Gendered Design in Steam (GDS) research project, and teaching support for Assoc.
 Prof. Bonier’s Cities course.

 Fiki Falola | Research Fellow